lukasmartinelli/pipecat/README.md

 With a few lines additional code only depending on the standard library you can now make any program in any language scalable using message queues.
-Without any dependencies and without changing the behavior a bit.
+Without any dependencies and without changing the behavior bit.